Swine fever: Scientists warn quarter of world's pigs could die | DW | 31.10.2019

 China hosts half of the global pig population and consumes two-thirds of the world's pork.
 There, the price of pork has almost doubled from a year ago.
 China has destroyed around 1.2 million pigs since August 2018 in an effort to prevent the spread of the virus.

-Consequently, China has begun purchasing pork abroad as well as other countries with swine fever cases, pushing up global pork prices.
+Consequently, China and other countries with swine fever cases have begun purchasing pork abroad, pushing up global pork prices.

 "There are some shortages in some countries, and there's been some substitutions using other sources of protein, which is driving up the prices of other proteins," explained Schipp.